Richard Williams (chemical engineer)

-Richard A. Williams OBE FREng FTSE, FRSE is a British academic and engineer.
+Richard Andrew Williams is a British academic and engineer.
 He is the Principal and Vice-Chancellor of Heriot-Watt University.
 He took up this position on 1 September 2015.
-He is a chemical engineer.

-He was Vice President and a Trustee of the Royal Academy of Engineering.
+He is also a chemical engineer, Vice President, and a Trustee of the Royal Academy of Engineering.

 Early life

 He was born in Worcester in 1960 and attended The Kings School, Worcester (1967–1978).
 His father and grandfather were national and international motor sportsmen including Isle of Man TT race champions.
 He studied at Imperial College London for BSc(Eng) Hons in Mineral Technology (1983) and PhD in photoelectro chemistry applied to industrial diamond separation processes (awarded 1998).

 Career

-Following a period in Johannesburg and Welkom, working as a trainee graduate metallurgist working in gold and uranium in processing for Anglo American Corporation (1979/80), he later joined De Beers Industrial Diamonds Research Laboratory undertaking a PhD based in South Africa and Imperial College London (Royal School of Mines) (1982–1986).
+Following a period in Johannesburg and Welkom, working as a trainee graduate metallurgist working in gold and uranium in processing for Anglo American Corporation (1979/80), he later joined De Beers Industrial Diamonds Research Laboratory, undertaking a PhD based in South Africa and Imperial College London (Royal School of Mines) (1982–1986).
 He was appointed lecturer in Chemical Engineering at University of Manchester Institute of Science and Technology (now University of Manchester) in 1986.
 He specialised in the area of surface and colloid engineering.
 In 1993 he was appointed Royal Academy of Engineering-Rio Tinto Professor of Minerals Engineering at the University of Exeter (based at the Camborne School of Mines).
-Aged 33 he was one of the youngest engineering professors in the UK.
+At the age of 33 he was one of the youngest engineering professors in the UK.
 He further developed a large research activity based on engineering of mineral and particulate systems.

-In 1999 he was appointed as Anglo American plc professor of mineral and process engineering at the University of Leeds where he was responsible for developing a new Institute of Particle Science and Engineering, a core development in re-development of chemical engineering at the University within the recently formed School of Process, Materials and Environmental Engineering.
-He was Head of the Department of Mining (2001–2003).
-He was director of British Nuclear Fuels Limited (BNFL) Research Alliance at University, responsible for development of new activities in nuclear energy waste processing (2000–2006).
+In 1999 he was appointed as Anglo American PLC professor of mineral and process engineering at the University of Leeds where he was responsible for developing a new Institute of Particle Science and Engineering, a core development in re-development of chemical engineering at the University within the recently formed School of Process, Materials and Environmental Engineering.
+He was Head of the Department of Mining in 2001 until 2003.
+He was Director of British Nuclear Fuels Limited (BNFL) Research Alliance at University, responsible for development of new activities in nuclear energy waste processing (2000–2002).
 He was foundational Director of a regional Centre for Industrial Collaboration in Particle Science and Technology (2003–2006) and of the Leeds Nanomanufacturing Institute (2004–2010).
-He was appointed Pro-Vice-Chancellor (2005) responsible for leadership of enterprise, knowledge transfer and international strategy.
+He was appointed Pro-Vice-Chancellor in 2005 and was responsible for leadership of enterprise, knowledge transfer, and international strategy.
 He has a strong interest in design of appropriate innovation systems and effective translation of knowledge to society through commercial and not-for-profit routes in Europe and in developing communities in Middle East, Asia and Africa.